neko-kai/izumi-petstore/README.md

-Petstore Sample for IdeaLingua
+IdeaLingua Example Project
 ==============================

-A sample Pet Store application with Scala back-end and TypeScript front-end, wired together via IdeaLingua API definitions

-You can use this sample as a starting template for your project
+This project has been replaced by [idealingua-example](https://github.com/7mind/idealingua-example)

 IdeaLingua
 ----------

-[IdeaLingua](https://github.com/pshirshov/izumi-r2) is an RPC framework that lets you effortlessly wire together distributed applications with components written in any language<br/>
+[IdeaLingua](https://github.com/7mind/izumi) is an RPC framework that lets you effortlessly wire together distributed applications with components written in any language<br/>
 You can find out more at [our website](https://izumi.7mind.io/)

 Language Support Matrix